 Mental Health Capacity Building

 The WRPS Wellness Support Team is a Mental Health Capacity Building in schools initiative that works to promote positive mental health in children, youth, families and support individuals in the community who interact with children and youth.
 The MHCB initiative is based on research and best practice literature that demonstrates that mental and emotional wellbeing can be developed, nurtured and supported through promotion and prevention efforts.
-For more information about MHCB please visit: Mental Health Capacity Building Program.
+The MHCB initiative is funded by Recovery Alberta.

 Quick Facts

-• The MHCB initiative was initially funded in 2006, beginning with 5 pilot sites around the province.
+• The MHCB initiative was initially funded in 2005, beginning with 5 pilot sites around the province and has expanded to 40 programs across the province.

 About WRPS’ Mental Health Capacity Building:

-• Local MHCB approaches include but aren’t limited to: grade-specific programs taught in the classroom, group work, school-wide presentations, wellness initiatives, and participation in collaborative health and wellness committees and groups.
+• Local MHCB approaches include but aren’t limited to: grade-specific programs taught in the classroom, group work, school-wide presentations, wellness initiatives/ events, and participation in collaborative health and wellness committees and groups.

 Programs being taught in our schools include but aren’t limited to: